njau-steven/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to display hidden items userid
+Script to create directory in /tmp directory